 A: The penalties are severe and, unlike GDPR, do not depend on a company's turnover.
 Maximum fines range from INR 50 crores to 250 crores.
 Crucially, there is no cap on penalties for multiple breaches, meaning fines for individual offenses can add up to a significantly higher total.

-Q: Do candidates have the right to demand their data be deleted?
 A: Yes.
 Under the DPDP Act, candidates have specific rights, including the right to access their data, request corrections, and ask for their data to be completely deleted.
 Organizations must provide a clear process for candidates to easily withdraw their consent.

-Q: Are companies responsible if their third-party recruitment agencies violate the Act?
 A: Yes.
 When using third-party vendors, such as recruitment agencies or software providers, TA professionals must ensure that these vendors are also fully compliant with the Act by updating contracts and data processing agreements.